ImgBotApp/InternetNL/detail/mail/tls/starttls-exists/verdict/other_en.md

-At least one mail server is unreachable and all other available mail servers offer STARTTLS.
+At least one of your mail servers is unreachable and all other available mail servers offer STARTTLS.